City of New Orleans title block

 • Complimentary nonalcoholic beverages.

-• Those who want to and are of legal age can get a complimentary adult drink with dinner.
+• Those who are of legal age and wish to can receive a complimentary adult drink with dinner.

 • You can purchase additional adult beverages.